Cumulocity-IoT/cumulocity-xdk-agent/README.md

 ## 3. Install XDK Workbench

 Install  XDK Workbench: https://xdk.bosch-connectivity.com/software-downloads
-> NOTE: Installationpath must not not contains blanks
+> NOTE: Installation path must not contains blanks

-> NOTE: The current version of the Workbench 3.6.0 defines a buffer size that is not sufficient for the certificat being used for Cumulocity.
+> NOTE: The current version of the Workbench 3.6.0 defines a buffer size that is not sufficient for the certificate being used for Cumulocity.

 In order to avoid a buffer overflow, as seen in the following error message: